JWalshe86/Nags-With-Notions/README.md

 ## Video

-Video taken from storyblocks.com.
+Video taken from youtube.
 This video was implemented to give viewers a feel for the natural style of making pizzas, which hopefully will remind them why home baked meals are better than something you would buy in a store.

 ![Making-pizza-video](https://youtu.be/kPk9r9zg5nE)